To apply to film and photograph on the Canary Wharf Estate you need to do the following:

 |The area directly in front of the Western entrance to Jubilee Line Underground Station

 When applying, please be as specific as possible about the locations and subject you intend to film or photograph.

 Download a map of the Estate here

 How far in advance should I apply?

-Applicants are advised to apply at least two working days in advance for projects not requiring a risk assessment and at least five working days in advance of projects that do require a risk assessment.
+Applicants are advised to apply at least five working days in advance for projects not requiring a risk assessment and at least seven working days in advance of projects that do require a risk assessment.